-- 1. The shear-bond failure mechanism of composite slabs follows the procedure that firstly, the crack of bottom concrete in tension initiates; then the shear-bond slip and separation occurs, and finally the totally loss of shear-bond strength, and the composite deck slabs fail. - 2.
-The failure mode of composite slab can be improved from brittle to ductile, the load carrying capacity and the horizontal shear strength can be increased by installing shear connectors at the steel-concrete interface. - 3.
-The steel deck thickness directly affected the ultimate load of the tested specimens where the ultimate load of specimen with steel deck thickness 1.2 mm is increased by about 50% than that of specimen with steel deck thickness 0.7mm. - 4.
-Shear connector spaced equal 200 mm with steel deck thickness 0.7 mm is directly affected the ultimate load of the slabs and it can be concluded that ultimate load of specimen with shear connector is increased by around 25% than that of specimen without shear connector and there is no much difference effect in using self-drilling screws and cold formed member with steel sheet thickness equal to 0.7mm. - 5.
-The effect of shear connector type is not clear in case of 200 mm spacing regardless of the steel sheeting thickness. - 6.
-The specimens with long screws are more ductile than the specimens with other types of shear connectors. - 7.
-The effect of spacing between shear connectors was obvious in case of horizontal channels (U) where using spacing of 100 mm led to increase the ultimate load by 20.1% in comparison with specimens of 200 mm spacing. - 8.
+- 1. The failure mode of composite slab can be improved from brittle to ductile, the load carrying capacity and the horizontal shear strength can be increased by installing shear connectors at the steel-concrete interface. - 2.
+The steel deck thickness directly affected the ultimate load of the tested specimens. - The specimens with long screws are more ductile than the specimens with other types of shear connectors.

+- 4. The effect of spacing between shear connectors was obvious in case of horizontal channels (U) where using spacing of 100 mm led to increase the ultimate load by 20.1% in comparison with specimens of 200 mm spacing. - 5.
 The ultimate load has not been affected by changing the spacing between shear connectors in case of short self-drilling screws.
-However, the spacing between short self-drilling screws affected the ductility of the tested specimens which behaved more ductile as the spacing deceased. - 9.
-The orientation of channels used as shear connectors is very important variable, where its effect on the ultimate load of the tested specimens was very strong, using horizontal channel in place of vertical ones led to increase the ultimate load by 42.1%. - 10.
+However, the spacing between short self-drilling screws affected the ductility of the tested specimens which behaved more ductile as the spacing deceased. - 6.
+The orientation of channels used as shear connectors is very important variable, where its effect on the ultimate load of the tested specimens was very strong. - 7.
 The length of self-drilling screw has not a clear effect on the ultimate load of the tested specimens of 0.7 mm and 1.2 mm steel sheet thickness.
-However, the results revealed that the ductility of the tested specimens of 1.2 mm steel sheet thickness were affected by the screws length where using long length in place of short length led to increase the ductility of the tested specimens, while tested specimens of 0.7 mm steel sheet thickness were not affected by the length of the screws, where using long length or short length led to increase the ductility of the tested specimens.
+However, the results revealed that the ductility of the tested specimens of 1.2 mm steel sheet thickness was affected by the screws length. - 8.
+The steel deck for all specimens have reached the yield except the control specimens of 0.7 mm and 1.2 mm thickness and also the specimen enhanced with vertical channel (C) of 100 mm spacing. - 9.
+The bending test results are in good agreement with the push out values especially for the specimens enhanced with cold formed channels sections (C&U) as shear connectors.